Mackinac Island

 Mackinac Island airport parking lot.

 At the smaller Mackinac Island airport, it was about 10 minutes before the horse drawn taxi arrived.
-I was the only passenger, and sat next to the driver.
-He has lived on the Island all of his life, and I enjoyed talking about Mackinac Island, Mackinaw City, and people that we both knew.
-His was the only taxi operating on this day.
+I was the only passenger, and sat next to George, the driver.
+I had never met the driver before, but he had lived on Mackinac Island all of his life, and I enjoyed talking about Mackinac Island, Mackinaw City, and people that we both knew.
+He was the only taxi driver operating on this day.

 Mackinac Island horse drawn taxi